Finger wave

 A finger wave is a method of setting hair into waves (curls) that was popular in the 1920s and early 1930s and again in the late 1990s in North America and Europe.
-Silver screen actresses such as Josephine Baker and Esther Philips are credited with the original popularity of finger waves.
+Silver screen actresses such as Josephine Baker and Esther Phillips are credited with the original popularity of finger waves.
 In their return in the 1990s, the style was popularized by pop stars like Madonna, and hip-hop stars of the time, such as Missy Elliott.
 The popularity of finger waves in the 1990s was aided by a movement toward shorter, more natural hair in the African-American community.
-This also was a common hairstyle worn by slaves back in 1802 through generations to 1889 and only began to take effect of popularity when Bette Davis danced on Sugar be mine live television.
+This also was a common hairstyle worn by slaves back in 1802 through generations to 1889 and only began to take effect of popularity when Bette Davis danced on live television.

 The process involved pinching the hair between the fingers and combing the hair in alternating directions to make an "S" shape wave.
 A waving lotion was applied to the hair to help it retain its shape.
 The lotion was traditionally made using karaya gum, but more modern styles often use liquid styling gels or hairspray.
 Over the years, the use of clips (and later tape) also became popular to hold the heavy damp waves until the gel dried.
 According to "Techniques of the 1920s and 1930s":